awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

       echo 'export PATH=$PATH:$HOME/bin' >> ~/.bash_profile
       ```

-   1. After you install `kubectl`, you can verify its version with the following command:
+   1. After you install `kubectl`, you can verify its version\.

       ```
       kubectl version --short --client
       ```

+      You can ignore the message explaining that `--short` will become the default in the future\.

 ------
 #### [ Linux ]<a name="install-kubectl-linux"></a>